calee14/NodeWorkspace/goog9/design_process.md

 - Cloud Data Loss Prevention API - protect sensitive data by finding it and redacting it (hiding it)
     - can detect this information in images, data in storage services
-        - some sensitive data such as emails, credit cards, tax IDs
+        - some sensitive data such as emails, credit cards, tax IDs **NOTES:** - Cloud Storage - encryption is enabled by default
+    - to prevent developers from getting access to production: make development and production projects and don't give developers access to production resources